-- 49. Case Examiners may issue a warning to the person who is the subject of the allegation regarding their future conduct, performance and practice. - 50.
+- 51. Case examiners may issue a warning to the person who is the subject of the allegation regarding their future conduct, performance and practice. - 52.
 Warnings will ordinarily be issued for a period of up to 24 months.
-However, ultimately, the duration of a warning will be for the Case Examiners to consider and decide, on a case by case basis, balancing the public interest against the interests of the registrant. - 51.
-Warnings will be published on the GDC's online register as a matter of policy.
-Publication of a warning has an important role in the maintenance of public confidence in the dental professions and their regulation, and the declaring and upholding of proper standards. - 52.
-The GDC will not publish, as part of a warning, any information which directly relates to the health or private and family life of the registrant concerned, or which directly relates to any identifiable third party. - 53.
-It will be for the Case Examiners to consider, on a case by case basis and balancing the public interest against the interests of the registrant, any exceptional circumstances giving rise to reason(s) why a warning which they are minded to issue should not be published. - 54.
-A warning forms part of a registrant's fitness to practise history with the GDC.
-As such, it may be considered by GDC decision makers in the event that a further complaint or information is received in the future and, even after the period of publication has expired, details will be made available on request to relevant enquirers, including prospective employers, overseas authorities, and otherwise where it is in the public interest for such information to be disclosed. - 55.
-Where, however, a warning has been revoked as a result of a review conducted by the Case Examiners, it will be removed from the register.
+However, ultimately, the duration of a warning will be for the case examiners to consider and decide, on a case by case basis, balancing the public interest against the interests of the registrant. - 53.
+Warnings will be published on the online register as a matter of policy.
+Publication of a warning has an important role in the maintenance of public confidence in the dental professions and their regulation, and the declaring and upholding of proper standards. - 54.
+The GDC will not publish, as part of a warning, any information which directly relates to the health or private and family life of the registrant concerned, or which directly relates to any identifiable third party. - 55.
+It will be for the case examiners to consider, on a case by case basis and balancing the public interest against the interests of the registrant, any exceptional circumstances giving rise to reason(s) why a warning which they are minded to issue should not be published. - 56.
+A warning forms part of a registrant's FtP history with the GDC.
+As such, it may be considered by GDC decision makers in the event that a further complaint or information is received in the future and, even after the period of publication has expired, details will be made available on request to relevant enquirers, including prospective employers, overseas authorities, and otherwise where it is in the public interest for such information to be disclosed. - 57.
+Where, however, a warning has been revoked as a result of a review conducted by case examiners, it will be removed from the register.